Ner04/Ner04/README.md

 - 👋 Hi, I’m @Ner04
 - 👀 I’m interested in machine learning and Full stack developing
 - 🌱 I’m currently learning django
-- 💞️ I’m looking to collaborate on any open source project related to machine learning
+- 💞️ I’m looking to collaborate on any open source project related to machine learning and full stack developing
 - 📫 How to reach me shubhamnayak0905@gmail.com

 <!---